 After much scrutiny and comparison of different soils from different regions, it became clear that soil from the Nandipur region is best to use in a cricket pitch because it is endowed with all desired qualities that are necessary such as high clay content, hardness upon drying, and appealing appearance after finishing.
 Nandipur’s soil is also known as ‘The Black Soil” for its black color.
 Preliminary investigations referred to Nandipur soil as a strong candidate because this soil is rich in clay content which is the main factor that yields hardness to the pitch, and consequently produce, fast speed and bounce.

 Test to Check the Strength of Soil

-The soil was tested on different fronts such as air-dried soil was passed through a 5mm screen (assuring any organic debris was removed) was taken and then moistened to convert in a plastic state.
+The soil was tested on different fronts as air-dried soil was passed through a 5mm screen (assuring any organic debris was removed) was taken and then moistened to convert to a plastic state.
 After rolling into a cylindrical shape of approximately 20mm (3/4 inch) diameter, the sample was cut into 25mm (1 inch) lengths and rolled carefully into smooth spherical balls of approximately 25mm diameter.
 Six most evenly shaped balls were retained and dried at room temperature for four days.
-After drying, the balls were placed between 2 firms, flat surfaces and pressed down and the weight at which balls broke was noted down, and average weight was 85kg.
+After drying, the balls were placed between 2 firms, flat surfaces, and pressed down and the weight at which balls broke was noted down, and the average weight was 85kg.